Frankenstein 1931 horror monster film

 Budapest based Art historian Gergely Barki has found the missing painting of the 1920s while watching children’s film, according to Vanity Fair.
 Employee of the National Gallery in Budapest, art expert Gergely Barki and his daughter watched the movie “Stuart Little”, filmed in 1999.
 Meanwhile, in one scene, he noticed a painting of the Hungarian avant-garde artist Robert Bereny called “Sleeping woman with black vase.”
 “The picture appears in the film several times, so I was able to make sure I was not going crazy,” – said Barki about the find.

-Uggie the artist was born in the U.S. state of Florida in 2002.
-From birth, the dog has a distinctive energetic character, because of which its first owners would take it to a dog shelter.
-But fortunately, the temperamental dog was spotted and taken by a professional Californian dog breeder Omar von Muller.
 The dog was very smart and very willing to work.
-Officially retired from show-business, the world’s most famous dog has appeared with memoir “Uggie, My Story”, which was published in the US, UK and France in October 2012.
-The book tells the story of Uggie’s rise from abandoned puppy to one of Hollywood’s biggest stars.
+Officially retired from show-business, the world’s most famous dog has appeared with memoir “Uggie, My Story”.
+The book, published in the US, UK and France in October 2012 tells the story of Uggie’s rise from abandoned puppy to one of Hollywood’s biggest stars.
 So the ten-year-old Jack Russell terrier, who starred in The Artist, has taken a path well-trodden by many retired Hollywood bipeds – writing his memoirs.